Windows Script Host: Usage

 Windows Script Host may be used for a variety of purposes, including logon scripts, administration and general automation.
 Microsoft describes it as an administration tool.
 WSH provides an environment for scripts to run – it invokes the appropriate script engine and provides a set of services and objects for the script to work with.
-These scripts may be run in GUI mode (WScript.exe) or command line mode (CScript.exe), or from a COM object (wshom.ocx), offering flexibility to the user for interactive or non-interactive scripts.
+These scripts may be run in graphical user interface (GUI) mode (WScript.exe) or command line mode (CScript.exe), or from a COM object (scrobj.dll), offering flexibility to the user for interactive or non-interactive scripts.
 Windows Management Instrumentation is also scriptable by this means.

 WSH, the engines, and related functionality are also listed as objects which can be accessed and scripted and queried by means of the VBA and Visual Studio object explorers and those for similar tools like the various script debuggers, e.g. Microsoft Script Debugger, and editors.

 WSH implements an object model which exposes a set of Component Object Model (COM) interfaces.
 So in addition to ASP, IIS, Internet Explorer, CScript and WScript, WSH can be used to automate and communicate with any Windows application with COM and other exposed objects, such as using PerlScript to query Microsoft Access by various means including various ODBC engines and SQL, ooRexxScript to create what are in effect Rexx macros in Microsoft Excel, Quattro Pro, Microsoft Word, Lotus Notes and any of the like, the XLNT script to get environment variables and print them in a new TextPad document, and so on.

 The VBA functionality of Microsoft Office, Open Office (as well as Python and other installable macro languages) and Corel WordPerfect Office is separate from WSH engines although Outlook 97 uses VBScript rather than VBA as its macro language.